Blood Sugar And Weight Gain

 Question: Why do I feel hungry soon after eating certain meals?

-Answer: Meals that cause a rapid rise and fall in blood sugar can sometimes leave people feeling hungry again sooner.
+Answer: Meals that cause a rapid rise and fall in blood sugar can leave people feeling hungry again sooner.
 When blood sugar drops quickly after a spike, it can trigger hunger and cravings.

 Takeaway: Understanding the Blood Sugar and Weight Connection